 In this course, you learn biostatistics concepts, become familiar with statistical reasoning, and gain the ability to evaluate healthcare practice and research.
 Students are introduced to the statistical concepts of data management, confidence intervals, descriptive statistics, data presentation, sample size and power, and bivariate statistical analysis.
 You become capable of choosing the right statistical analysis tests for the research question and contributing to study design and calculations.

 In this unit, students acquire core knowledge of epidemiology and population health, with an emphasis on the requirements of public health practitioners such as project officers, clinicians, health service managers and health planners.
 You learn to apply analytical epidemiology strategies to the health service and public health environments.
 As well, students explore how to interpret and assess the quality of evidence from health service studies.
-The courses emphasises linkages between epidemiological theory of population health and its use in decision making in public health and health-services settings.
+The courses emphasises linkages between epidemiological theory of population health and its use in decision making.

 Students are introduced to qualitative research in health in this subject, with practical guidance and the opportunity to do your own qualitative study.
 You'll build knowledge on how qualitative research is used in health and gain practical skills in areas such as defining the research question, qualitative research methods, and data collection